 A nature strip is an area of public land between the property boundary and the kerb.
 It doesn’t include the footpath, kerb or driveway.

-In addition, nature strips provide various community and environmental benefits by:
+Nature strips also provide various community and environmental benefits by:

 - Absorbing rainwater, which improves the health of soil and reduces stormwater run-off into the street